 Bangladesh is the size of Kansas, but with the population of Russia.
-It is the 9th largest country in the world, in terms of population, yet among the poorest
+It is the 8th largest country of the world in terms of population, yet among the poorest.

 Between now and 2050, Bangladesh’s cities will add nearly 100 million people

 Convince the world’s largest NGO to steal our model.